 mkdir my-api && cd my-api && touch Dockerfile

 Specify the base image you want to override followed by your customizations.
 The sample Dockerfile below inherits from Cortex's Python serving image and installs the

 # DockerfileFROM cortexlabs/predictor-serveRUN apt-get update \&& apt-get install -y tree \&& apt-get clean && rm -rf /var/lib/apt/lists/*

 Create a repository to store your image:

-Build the image based on your Dockerfile and push to its repository in AWS ECR:
+Build the image based on your Dockerfile and push to its repository in ECR:

 docker build . -t org/my-api:latest -t <repository_url>:latestdocker push <repository_url>:latest

-Cortex will use your image to launch ONNX serving workloads.
-You will have access to any customizations you made:
+Cortex will use your image to launch Python serving workloads and you will have access to any packages you added: